rpo-pay/.github/pull_request_template.md

 - [ ] Manual tests, did you test?
 - [ ] Logging

-# Explanation (what did you do and why?)

-Please explain here what you did and why you did it.
-It is important to justify your changes and provide some context.

 # How is your confidence about the PR on a Vader scale?